Tihusphere-Studios/Origins-Minecraft-Overpowered-add-on/README.md

 # Origins-Minecraft-Overpowered-add-on
 An add-on for the Origins Mod.
-Currently including DragonBorn's.
+Currently including Hybrid's.
 More will be added later.

 ## How to use this datapack